hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 ---?image=assets/images/DSpaceDataModel.png&size=auto

 Note:
+We've got three major kinds of things here: items which contain bitstreams, collections which contain items, and communites which contain collections.
 This might look familiar, if you've worked with the Portland Common Data Model, the DSpace model pre-dates PCDM, and isn't nearly as flexible.

 ---